piotrlaczkowski/keras-data-processor/docs/contributing.md

         - `init repo structure`
         - `adding pre-processing unit-tests`

-- [x] Once the code is ready create a Merge Request (MR) into the DEV branch with a proper naming convention
+- [x] Once the code is ready create a Merge Request (MR) into the MAIN branch with a proper naming convention

   > The name of your MR should follow the same exact convention as your commits (we have a dedicated check for this in the CI):